Language and Linguistics

 Epigraphy is the study of inscriptions, and more specifically, the deciphering of ancient inscriptions.
 Several resources related to the study of ancient Greek epigraphy are available on the web and can be reached through this page.
-Choose the topic you would like to explore from the menu on the left above.

 The list below provides direct access to a number of image collections.
 These collections are developed and maintained by some of the organizations listed above.
 By placing their images on the internet they have made them available to a worldwide network of scholars interested in ancient Greek epigraphy.
 They deserve our sincerest gratitude.